What are terpenes? Why the smell of weed may dictate the effects

+What if you knew that plants could communicate with you?
+Well, it’s true.
 Most plants have built-in defense mechanisms that protect them from deterring herbivores.
-Terpenes, a class of organic compounds, play a key role in this process.
+Terpenes, a class of organic compounds found in cannabis, play a key role in this process.
+These little, smelly hydrocarbons also serve as a way for a plant to communicate with its surroundings.

-But how do terpenes work?
+With all that in mind many consumers will wonder: how do terpenes work?
 Most importantly, which ones are best for you?
-Here’s what you should know about these fragrant compounds and their surprising health benefits!
+Here’s what you should know about these fragrant compounds and their potential health benefits.

-The cannabis plant contains more than 150 different terpenes and 100 cannabinoids.
-Terpenes are volatile oils that attract pollinators and repel predators.
+Terpenes are volatile oils that can attract pollinators and repel predators.
 They’re also responsible for the distinctive fragrance of various cannabis strains.
+The cannabis plant contains hundreds of different terpenes and cannabinoids.

 These fragrant substances have a wide range of therapeutic uses.
-Some may protect against cancer.
-Others can help ease anxiety, reduce pain, and ward off infections.
+Some may protect against cancer; others may help ease anxiety, reduce pain, and ward off infections.
+The non-psychoactive compounds interact with the system, potentially impacting the effects of cannabis products.

 - Myrcene